okp4/team-wiki/docs/dev/git.md

 - **Your PR is opened against the `main` branch**.

+- Make sure the opened PR is **well tested**, and meets our **quality standards**.

 #### 🤓 And then what?

 The CI/CD performs a set of tasks automatically such as running linters against the code and run tests to guard against mistakes.
-These systems' duty is to make you worry as little about the chores as possible - [rely on CI/CD](https://github.com/okp4/wiki/wiki/What-should-I-know#𝟱-rely-on-cicd).
+These systems' duty is to make you worry as little about the chores as possible - rely on CI/CD.

 Reviewers/maintainers will also review and comment on the code.
 The comments made are important, and should be taken into consideration.
 Remember that the entire point of a review is to find problems, and problems will be found.
-Don't take it personally when one is uncovered - [You are not your code](https://github.com/okp4/wiki/wiki/What-should-I-know#𝟏-you-are-not-your-code).
+Don't take it personally when one is uncovered - You are not your code.

 Don't hesitate to ask for help if you need it, the team is there to help.

+#### ✍🏻 When reviewing a code

+- Focus mostly on the **structuring issues** (such as code organization, functions, modules, interface definitions, etc.) that affect the code quality.

+- Be **objective** rather than subjective, don’t comment just for the sake of commenting.

+- In case of a big issue with the review, please **switch the PR to a draft** and rework the PR with team’s help.

+- **Avoid a large number of mentions** in the comments since it causes more latency in the review process.

-Once your pull request is approved you can merge it to integrate your changes in the `main` branch.
+Finally, once your pull request is approved you can merge it to integrate your changes in the `main` branch.
 Good job! 👍